publiccodenet/about/activities/tool-management/tool-and-email-naming-conventions.md

 # Tool and email naming conventions

-The Foundation for public Code relies on email and tools to accomplish its mission.
+The Foundation for Public Code relies on email and tools to accomplish its mission.
 We've established these conventions for how our email and toolnames are structured so that:

 * we can easily name new tools or create email addresses in a way that won't create conflicts for other uses or users
 * people using our tools clearly understand what tool they're interacting with (and its purpose)